 “So, the code is dirty?” he intoned.
 I could hear the silent thought bubble form above his head — “but-I’m-paying-you-NOT-to-write-bad-code!” (more…)

-WE BUILD CUSTOM AUDIO SOFTWARE
+WE CAN BUILD YOUR CUSTOM AUDIO SOFTWARE

 Do you need firmware for your audio hardware?
 Or an update to your legacy software?
 Or do you want to build an eLearning app for a musical instrument?